mozilla-services/tecken/docs/docker.rst

 Docker Tips and Tricks
 ======================

-Docker is used to do development and continuous integration on ``tecken``.
+Docker is used to do development and continuous integration on Tecken.
 Below is a list of miscellaneous techniques to make development easier.

 Bashing whilst running